Frequently Asked Questions

 Was there a previous study of this corridor?

-The study was halted in 2017 after WisDOT re-evaluated planning priorities statewide.
+In 2017, a re-evaluation of the study began but was halted after WisDOT reassessed planning priorities statewide.
 In 2023, WisDOT submitted a request to the Transportation Projects Commission for further study of this US 18/151 Corridor, and it was approved.

 Why are you studying this area again?